ram89toronto/pareto_analysis/README.md

 # pareto_analysis

-Store Data with different products
+Following is a Data Analysis to find products which produce 80 percent of revenue.